-The tenant concentration risk (and related risk of tenant defaults) may be more pronounced in the cannabis industry due to the fact that many tenants have limited operating histories.
-Subsequent to year-end the Company had one tenant that did not pay rent in January, February or March.
-See Note 15 - "Subsequent Events" for details.
-See "Risk Factors-Risks Related to Our Business-Our tenants have limited operating histories and may be more susceptible to payment and other lease defaults, which could materially and adversely affect our business (including our financial performance and condition)."
+The tenant concentration risk (and related risk of tenant defaults) may be more pronounced in the cannabis industry due to the fact that some of our tenants have limited operating histories.
+See "Risk Factors - Related to Our Business".
+Some of our tenants have limited operating histories and may be more susceptible to payment and other lease defaults, which could materially and adversely affect our business (including our financial performance and condition)."
 The result of any of the foregoing risks could materially and adversely affect our business (including our financial performance and condition).

-Our tenants and borrower have limited operating histories and may be more susceptible to payment and other lease and loan defaults, which could materially and adversely affect our business (including our financial performance and condition).
+Some of our tenants and borrower have limited operating histories and may be more susceptible to payment and other lease and loan defaults, which could materially and adversely affect our business (including our financial performance and condition).

-As of December 31, 2022, our properties were 100% leased to 13 tenants with one loan to one of the Company's existing tenants.
+As of December 31, 2023, our properties were 100% leased to 13 tenants with one loan to one of the Company's existing tenants.
 Single tenants currently occupy our properties, and we expect that single tenants will occupy our properties that we acquire in the future.
 Therefore, the success of our investments will be materially dependent on the financial stability of these tenants.
 We rely on our management team to perform due diligence investigations of our potential tenants, related guarantors and their properties, operations and prospects, of which there is sometimes little or no publicly available operating and financial information.
 We may not learn all of the material information we need to know regarding these businesses through our investigations, and these businesses are subject to numerous risks and uncertainties, including but not limited to, regulatory risks and the rapidly evolving market dynamics of each state's regulated cannabis program.
 As a result, it is possible that we could enter into a sale-leaseback arrangement with tenants or otherwise lease properties to tenants that ultimately are unable to pay rent to us, which could adversely impact our business (including our financial performance and condition).

 Some of our existing tenants are, and we expect that some of our future tenants will be, companies with limited histories of operations that are not profitable when they enter triple-net leasing arrangements with us and therefore, may be unable to pay rent with funds from operations.
-Some of our current tenants are not profitable and have experienced losses since inception, or have been profitable for only a short period of time.
+Some of our current tenants are not profitable and have experienced losses since inception or have been profitable for only a short period of time.
 As a result, some of our current tenants have made, and we expect that some of our future tenants will make, initial rent payments to us from proceeds from the sale of the property, in the case of sale-leaseback transactions, or other cash on hand, including cash received from debt financings.

-In addition, in general, our tenants are more vulnerable to adverse conditions resulting from federal and state regulations affecting their businesses or industries or other changes in the marketplace for their products, and have limited access to traditional forms of financing.
+In addition, in general, our tenants are more vulnerable to adverse conditions resulting from federal and state regulations affecting their businesses or industries or other changes in the marketplace for their products and have limited access to traditional forms of financing.
 The success of our tenants will heavily depend on the growth and development of the state markets in which the tenants operate, many of which have a very limited history or are still in the stages of establishing the regulatory framework.